MicrosoftDocs/power-platform/power-platform/admin/add-users-to-environment.md

 ## Add users to an environment that has a Dataverse database

-You can add users to an environment that has a Dataverse database in two ways.
-Through automation, or manually.
+When an environment is created with a Dataverse database or a Dataverse database is added to an existing environment, all users in the organization are added automatically to the environment unless a security group is selected as an access filter.

 > [!TIP]
 > Check out the following video: [Adding users to Dataverse](https://www.microsoft.com/videoplayer/embed/RWJBra).

-### Add users through automation to an environment that has a Dataverse database

-When an environment is created with a Dataverse database or a Dataverse database is added to an existing environment, all users in the organization are added automatically to the environment unless a security group is selected as an access filter.
-Review the following on automatic user addition to environments.
+Review the following about automatic user addition to the environments.

 - For a user to be successfully added to an environment that has a Dataverse database, the user must meet certain criteria.
 This same criteria applies to [enabling a user who is already present in an environment](create-users.md#enable-or-disable-user-accounts).